ewerae/SFML-Noughts-and-Crosses/README.md

 Eventually wanting to create a vs AI with this, maybe using the mixmax algorithm, but I'm using this as a placeholder so I have to improve upon it.
 There's something else I want to create currently.

-Create SFML tictactoe game - 08/08/2023
+-Create SFML tictactoe game - 08/08/2023

-Incorporate an AI version -
+-Incorporate an AI version -

-Create more simple board games -
+-Create more simple board games -

-Incorporate all in one program -
+-Incorporate all in one program -